 Students who require accessible residence hall rooms or unique accommodations in their housing assignments due to a disability or chronic health condition may request an adjustment to their residence hall assignments as an accommodation.
-In such situations, students should check the appropriate box on the housing application and provide a Housing Adjustment Request form, completed in part by a physician, to the office of Disability Services (DS).
-Once the completed form is received by DS, the student's accommodation request will be verified as being disability-related to the Housing and Residential Life Office, and if approved and appropriate, additional housing fees may be waived.
-Housing and Residential Life staff review each request, consult with the DS office, and determine if appropriate housing assignments are available.
+In such situations, students should check the appropriate box on the housing application and provide a Housing Adjustment Request form, completed in part by a physician, to the office of Disability Services.
+Once the completed form is received by the office of Disability Services, the student's accommodation request will be verified as being disability-related to the Housing and Residential Life Office, and if approved and appropriate, additional housing fees may be waived.
+Housing and Residential Life staff review each request, consult with the office of Disability Services, and determine if appropriate housing assignments are available.
 If the student's request requires structural modifications, that request must be submitted at least 60 days prior to move-in to the housing facility.
-IMPORTANT NOTE: after a Housing Adjustment Form has been submitted to DS, students must contact the Housing and Residential Life Office at 812-888-4225 to finalize arrangements for their housing assignments.

 SAFETY AND EMERGENCY/INCLEMENT WEATHER TRANSPORT

 The safety of all students in Vincennes University housing is a primary concern and requires the cooperative effort of those who live and work in the residence halls.
 For students who have physical or health issues which may require medical care or who may need assistance with emergency evacuation, please describe in detail those issues/needs on the housing data card that students are asked to fill out upon "check-in" into the residence halls.
 It is imperative that all students plan in advance for their own safe evacuation in emergency situations, and discuss in detail any assistance they may need with residence hall staff, PRIOR to the occurrance of an emergency situation!